I have 8 things I am doing for SIBO, Adrenal Fatigue and Autoimmune today.

 I have not yet mentioned the medication I take, but I am ready to tell you.
 Low Dose Naltrexone is the name.
 The Healthy Economist published a fantastic article recently about it.
 You can learn more by reading, “Using Low Dose Naltrexone for Autoimmune Disease.”
-I am up to taking 2 per night before bedtime.
-Soon I’ll move to 3, which is the culmination.
-I know this medication is helping.
+I take 4.5mg before bed at night.
+And I know this medication is helping.
 But more than that, I feel ok with the decision to be on a medication because of it.

 Disclosure: This post was sponsored by Traditional Medicinals.
 While I was compensated to write a post using their teas all opinions are my own.

 The ritual of a hot beverage is calming to me.
 These days, though, once the morning coffee ends, I have completely replaced coffee with tea.
 But like coffee, not all tea is created equally and a lot of tea contains unnecessary processing and ingredients.
 Furthermore, there are many tea ingredients which are not low-FODMAP and so I had to be very selective with my tea choices.

 3 Teas I’m Drinking to Help Support My Healing